bloominstituteoftechnology/CS-Build-Week-2/README.md

 curl -X POST -H 'Authorization: Token 7a375b52bdc410eebbc878ed3e58b2e94a8cb607' -H "Content-Type: application/json" -d '{"name":"[NAME OF ITEM OR PLAYER]"}' https://lambda-treasure-hunt.herokuapp.com/api/adv/examine/
 `

+## Equipment

+Certain items can be worn on either your feet or your body for boosts in speed and/or power.
+You may wear items with this command:

+`
+curl -X POST -H 'Authorization: Token 7a375b52bdc410eebbc878ed3e58b2e94a8cb607' -H "Content-Type: application/json" -d '{"name":"[NAME OF WEARABLE]"}' https://lambda-treasure-hunt.herokuapp.com/api/adv/wear/
+`

 ## Name Changer